The Complete Capri, Italy Travel Guide

 How to Get to the Island of Capri, Italy

-The island of Capri is Italy’s located in the Bay of Naples, which is part of the Campania region of Italy.
+The island of Capri is in Italy, located in the Bay of Naples, which is part of the Campania region of Italy.
 It is situated just off the famed Amalfi Coast and is only a short ferry ride from the mainland of Italy.
 If you are in Italy and would like to visit the island of Capri, I would suggest either driving or taking a train to either the city of Naples or the city of Sorrento if you will be visiting the Amalfi Coast.

 The rail system in Europe is extraordinarily efficient and cost-effective, so using the rail system to get around Italy would be my top recommendation.
 However, if you are looking for some flexibility in being able to get from place to place in your own timeframe, renting a car is an effective option.